nschoch/nschoch.github.io/_pages/advising.md

 ---

 ### My approach
 I make my 15-years of commercial lending experience available to real estate investors, financial institutions, and other professionals looking for answers to their commercial real estate financing and investment questions.
-I offer a flexible consultant approach that allows clients to get only the advice they need rather than feeling obligated to a pay a fixed percentage of the loan amount at closing.
-This is especially helpful for investors that already have capital sources and just need an experienced, independent perspective to help them review capital sources, loan terms, process, and documents.
-My motivation is to serve you as the investor and help you identify possible pitfalls and demystify the complexities in commercial lending.
-My clients find it invaluable to have an independent consultant on their side to vet the information they are receiving from their lender.
+This is especially helpful for investors that already have capital sources and just need an experienced, independent perspective to help them review capital sources, loan terms, and process.
+My motivation is to help investors who want to finance their own properties.

 ## Do it yourself...